The Two Worlds of Digital Signage

 A few years ago I wanted to make the theme of our DSE booth “Digital Signage is Dead” – the idea being to make a big, bold, trade-show-shattering statement about how what we at Wovenmedia do is totally different from digital signage.
 My boss rightly talked me out of using this theme at DSE for obvious reasons – but you get my point.
 A “Private TV network” is a different animal from “Digital Signage”.

 Two types of Digital Signage viewers

-But a Private TV Networks delivers information to an audience that isn’t necessarily and likely not looking for it, so it has to work harder to attract an audience.
-Not only does the proprietor’s content have to be more engaging, but mixing in “real TV”, third party content is key to getting and keeping eyeballs fixated on the screens long enough to ultimately absorb the proprietor’s messaging.
+But a Private TV Network delivers information to an audience that isn’t necessarily and likely not looking for it, so it has to work harder to attract an audience.
+Not only does the proprietor’s content have to be more engaging, but mixing in “real TV”, third-party content is key to getting and keeping eyeballs fixated on the screens long enough to ultimately absorb the proprietor’s messaging.

 Having a well thought out strategy for the original content, third party content, and programming is a must for a successful Private TV Networks deployment, in the Digital Print Signage world – not so much.

 The bottom line here is that the difference between these two worlds is the viewer.
 One audience is pro-actively looking for information they are pre-disposed to accepting.